dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

 select * from slices
 ```

 This query will naturally feature every single function slice in the trace file.
-Crafting a query that will only return the service spans we're looking takes a bit of nuance, but is perfectly doable:
+Crafting a query that will only return the service spans we're interested in takes a bit more nuance, but is perfectly doable:

 ```sql
 select *